 In MIMs transport of solute can be considered by (1) facilitated permeation and/or (2) retarded permeation [33].
-The affinity binding is responsible for the facilitated permeation along with the preferential sorption of the template.
-In facilitated permeation transport of solute depend on the structure of membrane, concentration and distribution of MIP sites coupled with transport phenomenon [32].
-The transmembrane pores having relatively small diameter might be responsible for the selective separation of enantiomers.
-Mostly liquid membranes are facilitated permeation membranes.
-The barrier structure of liquid membranes is non-porous.
+The facilitated permeation is driven by preferential sorption of the template due to affinity binding.
+In facilitated permeation transport of solute depend on the structure of membrane, concentration and distribution of MIP sites coupled transport phenomenon [32].
+Separation with selectivity can only be achieved for relatively small diameters of transmembrane pores due to the coupling with non-selective transport.
+Most of synthetic carrier membranes based on facilitated transport are liquid membranes, i.e. they have a non-porous barrier structure.
 In retarded permeation other solute transports faster due to affinity binding, until a saturation of MIP sites with template is reached.
 MIP binding capacity helps to evaluate separation efficiency due to the saturation behavior.
 Those MIM can be solute adsorbers as selectivity is caused by specific adsorption [36].
 Separation efficiency is determined by MIM binding capacity due to the saturation behavior.
-Based on the $\alpha{Sep}$ data obtained by permeation of substrate and $\alpha{Ads}$ data obtained by uptake values of membrane, transport selectivity aTrans was calculated according to the solution-transport mechanism model using equation (8) and listed in Table-2.
-The transport selectivity of L-Phe imprinted membranes $[\alpha{Trans}]{L}$ was 0.98 and transport selectivity of L-Phe imprinted membranes $[\alpha{Trans}]D$ was 0.84.
+Based on the α{Sep} data obtained by permeation of substrate and α{Ads} data obtained by uptake values of membrane, transport selectivity α{Trans} was calculated according to the solution-transport mechanism model using equation (8) and listed in Table-2.
+The transport selectivity of L-Phe imprinted membranes $[\alpha{Trans}]L$ was 0.98 and transport selectivity of L-Phe imprinted membranes $[\alpha{Trans}]D$ was 0.84.
 From these data we conclude that after 16 ml of permeation the permselectivity was higher than adsorption selectivity for both L-Phe and D-Phe imprinted membranes.

-From these three selectivity factors, it can be concluded that gate effect [33] plays an important role in selective adsorption of L-Phe and facilitated permeation of L-Phe.
+From these three selectivity factors, it could be deduced that the L-Phe imprinting membranes lead to an improved preferential adsorption for L-Phe, the transport of D-Phe molecules were retarded presumably due to the strong trapping effect of the imprinting cavities (i.e. gate effect [33]) and facilitated transport of L-Phe.
 The D-Phe imprinted membrane showed similar behavior.
 D-Phe imprinted membrane rejected L-Phe and retarded transport of L-Phe while D-Phe was successfully recognized by membrane as adsorbed amount of D-Phe was much higher than that of L-Phe and permeation curves show facilitated permeation of L-Phe (template).
 Therefore, the separation mechanism of L-Phe and D-Phe imprinted poly(AA-co-AN) membranes for D,L-Phe isomer separation agreed well with the above mechanism (1).
-Thus we can conclude that the template recognition and increase in facilitated permeation are also functions of membrane swelling along with imprinted gates and cavities in the membrane matrix.
+Thus we can concluded that the template recognition and increase in facilitated permeation are also functions of membrane swelling along with imprinted gates and cavities in the membrane matrix.